 As more vehicles, in future model-years, transition to CJ-4 oil, the outlook is for increased oil change expenses for truck fleets.

-“For light trucks using CJ-4 oil, the price per quart has increased 10 percent, and in some cases nearly 25 percent, for bottled oil,” said Mark Lange, maintenance customer service specialist for GE Capital Solutions Fleet Services.
+“For light trucks using low sulfur diesel oil, the price per quart has increased nearly 10 percent, and in some cases nearly 25 percent, for bottled oil,” said Mark Lange, maintenance customer service specialist for GE Capital Solutions Fleet Services.

 Diesel engines complying with the 2007 emission standards require maintaining existing oil drain intervals.

 “The 2007 emissions require specific CJ-4 oil in order to maintain existing drain intervals.
 Many of the diesel engine manufacturers have gone to increased exhaust gas recirculation (EGR) with particulate traps in order to meet the stringent 2007 emissions.
 Increasing the EGR puts more of the emissions back through the engine, therefore, requiring additional additives in the oil to maintain previous drain intervals,” said White.

 The forecast is for the overall cents-per-mile cost of oil changes to decrease in 2008.